PrestaShop/docs/src/content/1.7/development/components/mail-template/_index.md

 {{% /notice %}}

 {{% notice note %}}
-**I tried to generate emails of a new theme but my templates are still in the former one.**
+**I tried to generate emails with a new theme but my templates are still in the former one.**

 Two possibilities for this issue: